nihitkhandelwal-eng/The_Brainforest/🥦 Tag Nomenclature.md

 #excalidraw
 - Every excalidraw file is tagged with `#excalidraw`
+- All blank excalidraw files i.e. potential drawings are tagged with #excalidraw/🧻blank
 - Every idea that I have expressed in excalidraw is tagged with #excalidraw/🖊sketch